hoang-dt/nasa-encoding-framework/IDX2_install.md

 The Idx2App will be inside ./Source/Application/Idx2App.

 # To run IDX2:
+- go to the python script and update your Idx2App location by changing 'idx2_exe'
-For timesteps 0 to 10:
+- update where you want the output data by manipulating 'out_dir' For timesteps 0 to 10:
 - python3 convert_llc2160_x_y_depth.py 0 10